Canon 20D vs Panasonic LX100

-The Canon EOS 20D and the Panasonic Lumix DMC-LX100 are two enthusiast cameras that were revealed to the public, respectively, in August 2004 and September 2014.
+The Canon EOS 20D and the Panasonic Lumix DMC-LX100 are two enthusiast cameras that were announced, respectively, in August 2004 and September 2014.
 The 20D is a DSLR, while the LX100 is a fixed lens compact.
 The cameras are based on an APS-C (20D) and a Four Thirds (LX100) sensor.
-The Canon has a resolution of 8.2 megapixel, whereas the Panasonic provides 12.7 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 8.2 megapixels, whereas the Panasonic provides 12.7 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 20D vs Panasonic LX100

 The side-by-side display below illustrates the physical size and weight of the Canon 20D and the Panasonic LX100.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 20D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic LX100 is considerably smaller (50 percent) than the Canon 20D.
 In this context, it is worth noting that neither the 20D nor the LX100 are weather-sealed.